YIO-Remote/remote-os/README.md

 - Almost all official Linux boxes have a 'small' 10 GB disk:
   - Not enough to build the image.
-  - No standard way of extending the disk, or limited to one virtualization provider.
+  - No standard way of extending the disk, or limited to one virtualization provider (vagrant-disksize plugin).
   - Synced folders don't work because of hard links
 - Serious issues with VirtualBox 6 in combination with newer Ubuntu images
   - Bootup takes 5+ minutes instead of seconds
   - Issue is something with the UART console

-TODO:

-- [ ] Search for suitable official Box with at least 20 GB volume
-- [ ] Investigate further...
+Vagrant might be investigated again in the future.
+For now the Docker Image provides an easy way to build on Linux, macOS and Windows.